magi-1/airline-network/README.md

 # AirlineDelayModels

-Please read the report first then refer to the jupyternote book to see the procedural data analysis.
+Please read the report first then refer to the ipynb to see the procedural data analysis.